7enderhead/antiweb/documentation/source/getting_started.rst

 ===================

    In sphinx and antiweb, the indentation matters.
 To effectively nest blocks, create sub headlines and more you have to keep the indentation in mind.
 To nest a block or headline you have to indent it farther than its parent.
 In addition, your documentation looks much cleaner when structured like this.

-* :py:class:`This is the end of the basic introduction.
-For more information on antiweb simply read on.`